 Email Eco-Action | Follow Eco-Action on Instagram

-As a subgroup of Eco-Action, these students manage the Roots of Justice Campus Garden located behind O'Neil Hall, explore topics relating to agriculture, and support a student-led beekeeping project.
+As a Student Programs for Urban Development (SPUD) site, these students manage the Roots of Justice Campus Garden located behind O'Neil Hall as well as the beehives located behind the athletic fields, explore topics relating to agriculture as well as food production, and support food justice efforts within the Worcester community.

 Immersion Programs